peele/plantuml-preview/README.md

 ## Features
 - Generate diagrams and display in split pane
   - Output formats: svg, png
+  - Context menu command to copy diagram
+    - SVG as XML
+    - PNG as PNG
   - Images are only generated on preview toggle if the expected image files do not exist or are out of date
   - Regenerate on save
 - Supports multipage diagrams